masher92/UKCP18/PointLocationStats/PlotPDFs/ReadMe.md

 ### Comparing KDE and Histogram for UKCP18 data

 Figure 2 compares the two methods of probability density estimation for precipitation projections of ensemble member 4 of the UKCP18 2.2km model simulation.
-Figures \ref{fig:PDF_1990_1992_a} and \ref{fig:PDF_1990_1992_b} are for 1980-1997 and figures \ref{fig:PDF_1990_1992_c} and \ref{fig:PDF_1990_1992_d} for 1990-1992.
+The figures in 2a  are for 1980-1997 and the figures in 2b are for 1990-1992.
 This shows that for this distribution which should have a lower bound at 0.1, the KDE produces a distribution which extends below this.
 However, the distribution fitted with the histogram method could be considered to be overfitting the data.

 <p align="center">
   <img src="Figs/Comparison_1980_1997_EM04.png" width="300" />